 Any time you take a new drug it’s smart to ask about the risk of addiction.
 Due to ketamine being a popular street drug, many people balk at the idea of giving it to patients.
-However, ketamine was originally developed to be used as an anesthesia.
+However, ketamine was originally developed to be used as an anesthetic.
 Ketamine for depression treatment is just the latest development in using this drug in legitimate ways.
 If you haven’t been having any luck with traditional medications or psychotherapy, ketamine infusions may be a treatment you’re considering.
-Here’s what you need to know about ketamine therapy and addiction risks.
+Here’s what you need to know about ketamine infusion therapy and addiction risks.

 Feeling dissociative, “out of body”, is the most common side effect of ketamine infusions.
 But its addictive risks are very real, especially since it’s such a popular party drug.
 Ketamine infusions are a relatively new procedure though, and long-term addiction effects are still unknown although there haven’t been any signs of short-term addiction.